Hacktober-Fest2021/HousePricePrediction/README.md

 ## Usage
 The notebook includes all the markdowns which explain the process.

+## Dataset
+The [dataset](https://www.kaggle.com/aariyan101/usa-housingcsv) is taken from kaggle.
+The file contains housing data from USA.

 ## Contributing
 - Fork it!
 - Create your feature branch: git checkout -b my-new-feature